getreu/tp-note/docs/source/tpnote--manpage.md

 >   tpnote --view
 >   ```

+TPNOTE\_EDITOR\_CONSOLE

+>   If set, and you are working on a virtual console, this variable takes
+    precedence over the configuration file variable '`app_args.editor_console`', which defines the command line parameters for invoking a terminal based text editor, such as Emacs, Vim or Helix.
+Otherwise, the syntax and the operation are the same as with '`TPNOTE_EDITOR` hereinabove'.
+Example of use:

+>   ```sh
+>   sudo TPNOTE_EDITOR_CONSOLE="nvim" tpnote
+>   ```

 TPNOTE\_USER, LOGNAME, USER, USERNAME

 >   The template variable '`{{ username }}`' is the content of the first